The Upside of Uncertainty

 What about Artificial Intelligence?

 AI is boosting productivity across industries.
 This seems like a simple explanation.
 But such performance depends on the context.
 For instance, let’s take the case of the pharmaceuticals industry.
 AI increases the speed at which biotech firms discover new molecules to create more effective new drugs.
 But how long does it really take to develop a drug, get it approved by the FDA, and manufacture it in sufficient amounts to bring it to the markets?
+Can AI make this process better?

 The Long Game of Drug Development